-From the Project panel, the Undo command deletes the extracted audio clip that’s been edited in Adobe Audition.
+The Undo command deletes the extracted audio clip that’s been edited in Adobe Audition.

 The Edit In Audition command is not available for Adobe Dynamic Link clips.

+- Dynamic Link streaming video: The Dynamic Link video streaming feature lets you stream video without rendering when sending projects from Premiere Pro to Audition.
 When you send Premiere Pro projects to Audition using the Dynamic Link video streaming video option, you can view video in its native resolution within Audition.